ThanhDeveloper/NodeDocker/README.md

 + Your client app work fine at http://localhost:3000/

 3. Implement with docker and docker-compose:

+-  Fist, By default node server port is 3000.
+We will change it to port 5000 in server/bin/www.

--  First, We need create Dockerfile to create image and something else.
+-  Second, We need create Dockerfile to create image and something else.
 Open new terminal and run:
 ```
 cd client
 touch Dockerfile